 1.2 Target user group

 The system targets people who are hungry and want food.
 It also targets people with cars who are willing to pick up food.
-Although the application can serve a wide range of locations and people, it will initially target college campuses.
+Although the application can serve a wide range of locations and people, we will initially launch it on college campuses.

 1.3 Target hardware and software platform